 Your life insurance policy with MetLife ends on your last day of employment with Vanderbilt.

 - If applicable, you might consider converting your Group Term Life within 30 days of your last day of employment.
 Contact MetLife toll-free by calling 800.GETMET8, for more information.

 Accrued Leave for Staff

-- FlexPTO: Employees, including retirees, will be able to cash out all time from their flexPTO bank when leaving Vanderbilt (note that grandfathered sick days cannot be cashed out).
+- FlexPTO: University central employees, including retirees, will be able to cash out all time from their flexPTO bank when leaving Vanderbilt (note that grandfathered sick days cannot be cashed out).
+Medical Center employees' unused time will be forfeited when leaving or retiring from Vanderbilt; it will not be paid out.
 The policy that allowed retirees aged 62 and over to cash out their sick time will end on June 30, 2014.
 If you are considering retirement, you may want to factor this into your decision about when to retire.

 - Vacation Accruals policy: Your accrued vacation will be paid out with your last paycheck.